 The five pieces we covered today are the most important when it comes to hosting a profitable virtual summit.
 These things take time, but you can do it!

-If you're ready for more detail, check out this episode that goes over a more detailed 10-stage process.
+If you're ready for more detail, check out how to host a virtual summit with a more detailed 10-stage process.

 Learn how much time to set aside for planning and launching your profitable, stress-free online summit and use my calculator to set the due dates for you.